arrow881118/Traffic-Simulator/README.md

 ## Traffic System

-To start with accomplish the idea, we have to built the fundamental object, which is a car with radar.
+In order to accomplish the idea, built the fundamental object is the great way to start with, which is a car with radar.
 So that these cars could detect each other and more important, the path and intersection.

 <img width="875" alt="車輛雷達標示" src="https://user-images.githubusercontent.com/67034993/234522673-e27e0110-6619-4606-8a89-ba41e01dff3a.png">